taygumus/mqtt-sn/README.md

 # MQTT-SN Implementation in OMNeT++

 ## Project Overview
 This repository presents an MQTT-SN implementation using the discrete event simulator OMNeT++.
 The development is mostly compliant with the protocol standards.
-See details at the [MQTT-SN specifications](https://groups.oasis-open.org/higherlogic/ws/public/document?document_id=66091).
+See details in the [MQTT-SN specifications](https://groups.oasis-open.org/higherlogic/ws/public/document?document_id=66091).
 The primary aim of the work is academic, serving as the completion of my final MSc thesis.
 For more information, please access the related [documentation](https://github.com/taygumus/thesis).

 ## Installation